 When it comes to scholarly journals, the terms peer-reviewed and refereed are interchangeable.
-Before publication, peer-reviewed/refereed journals go through a highly critical and rigorous review process by other scholars in the author's field or specialty.
-This review process ensures that the content being published is first being evaluated by the author's peers and also, reflect a solid scholarship in the their fields of study.
+Before publication, an article from a peer-reviewed/refereed journal goes through a highly critical and rigorous review process by other scholars in the author's field or specialty.
+This review process ensures that the content being published is first being evaluated by the author's peers and also, reflects a solid scholarship in their fields of study.

 Although peer-reviewed journals are always scholarly in nature, scholarly journals are not always peer-reviewed.
 Scholarly journals are research-focused, reporting the results of original research and experimentation.
 They are heavily cited in the form of either footnotes or bibliographies, and written by, and addressed to, experts in a discipline.
 However, whereas peer-reviewed journals require a strict "peer-approval" for publishing, a scholarly journal that is not peer-reviewed only requires the approval of an editorial board.